-As our Public Policy Advocacy Committee engages in a discussion regarding each ballot measure, we consider arguments offered by both supporters and opponents of each measure.
+EMO Director of Public Policy Advocacy • Family and Community Well-being consider arguments offered by both supporters and opponents of each measure.
 We also rely on the Scriptures, our social principles, past positions on similar measures, and rigorous deliberation.
 We invite you to prayerfully consider the wisdom of your own tradition and engage in a thoughtful process of discernment in exercising your civic duty to vote.
 We are reminded by human rights activist, Loung Ung, "Voting is not only our right, it is our power."

-VOTE AND MAKE YOUR VOICE COUNT!

-The Nov.
-8, 2022, election is a statewide general election and will be vote-by-mail.

-Any Oregon resident who is at least 18 years old on Election Day is eligible to vote, but voter registration is required.
-Register online on the Oregon Secretary of State website (below) or turn in a voter registration card to any county election office within five calendar days after signing the card.
-The last day to register is Oct.
-18. A registered voter who has moved, changed address or changed their name must re-register.

-Ballots will begin being mailed to voters on Oct.
-10. Voters can use any official ballot drop site in Oregon to return their completed ballot during the 20-day voting period.
-Locate Oregon ballot drop boxes on the Oregon Secretary of State website (below).
-Ballots may also be returned in person or by mail to a county election office by 8 p.m. on Nov.
-8.

-Oregon Secretary of State website: sos.oregon.gov/voting

-RIGHTAO HEALTH CARE

-Legislative Referral:

-Amends the Oregon

-Constitution to add that

-the state will "ensure that

-every resident of Oregon

-has access to cost-effective,

-clinically appropriate and

-affordable health care as a

-fundamental right."

-Measure 111 would amend the Constitution of Oregon by affirming "access to cost-effective, clinically appropriate and affordable health care as a fundamental right."
+Vote yes RIGHTTO HEALTH CARE Legislative Referral: Amends the Oregon Constitution to add that the state will "ensure that every resident of Oregon has access to cost-effective. clinically appropriate and affordable health care as a fundamental right."
+SUMMARY Measure 111 would amend the Constitution of Oregon by affirming "access to cost-effective, clinically appropriate and affordable health care as a fundamental right."
 Currently, the constitution has no language stating that access to health care is a basic human right for all Oregonians.
 Notably, this amendment is worded so that spending on health care cannot take money away from other public services, such as public school funding.

-Supporters of Measure 111 argue it is a necessary step towards reducing key disparities in health care access, as well as reducing costs associated with severe health conditions.
+The measure started out as SJR 12, and it passed the Oregon Legislature with the vote count of 51 to 36.
+SUPPORTERS Supporters of Measure 111 argue it is a necessary step towards reducing key disparities in health care access, as well as reducing costs associated with severe health conditions.
 When care is needed, those without health care require intensive and extended care, increasing the cost of health care for everyone.
 Data shows that low-income Oregonians, already burdened by the rising cost of living, often lack quality health care.
 Furthermore, these income disparities are not shared equally across all racial groups.
 In 2019, 24 percent of White households lacked adequate income, compared to 49 percent of Black households, 41 percent of Hispanic households, and 30 percent of Native American households.
 BIPOC (Black, Indigenous, and People of Color) individuals have higher rates of chronic illness, such as asthma, diabetes and high blood pressure.
 Black and Native Oregonians experience higher mortality rates than do White Oregonians; Native Americans in Oregon have a life expectancy 4.7 years shorter than White Oregonians.

-Opponents of Measure 111 argue its ambiguous language could lead to billions in extra costs for the state in health care spending.
-Republicans in the Oregon "

-Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.
+OPPONENTS Opponents of Measure 111 argue its ambiguous language could lead to billions in extra costs for the state in health care spending.
+Republicans in the Oregon " Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me.

-MATTHEW 25:40

 Legislature expressed concerns that the measure would either represent an empty promise, given the language prohibiting the use of funds from other public services, or would create an overwhelming fiscal burden for the state.
 Other groups have echoed the concern regarding a loophole for the state to avoid an obligation to provide money for health care access.
 The Oregon Progressive Party, while supporting the measure, noted that Measure 111 does not create a legally enforceable obligation for the state to provide health care to those who do not have it.
 Legislative attorneys agree, saying that courts are unlikely to enforce the state's requirement to guarantee health care given the provision regarding public services spending.

-EMO RECOMMENDATION:

-Vote YES on Measure 111.
+EMO RECOMMENDATION: Vote YES on Measure 111.